 If eligible, you should receive a DCTAG award letter by this time.*

-Make a copy (or a few) of your award letter.
+Save a copy (as a PDF or on your desktop) of your award letter.

 Submit your original DCTAG award letter to the Financial Aid Office at the college or university where you enroll.